winterdouglas/dark-roasted-beans/README.md

 - [ ] To save the chosen coffee
 - [ ] NFC scanning to connect with a coffee machine
+- [ ] Fix some SVG rendering issues on Android
 - [ ] To include the correct font on Android
 - [ ] Beautiful empty states for the lists
 - [ ] Pull-to-refresh on the lists